Don "Red" Barry: Writing

-In addition to acting, Barry was also a writer, writing the stories upon which the films Red Light (1949) starring George Raft and Virginia Mayo, Train to Tombstone (1950), and Convict Stage (1965) were based, and co-writing the screenplay as well as directing and playing the leading role of Jesse James in Jesse James' Women (1954).
+In addition to acting, Barry was also a writer, writing the stories upon which the films Red Light (1949) starring George Raft and Virginia Mayo, Train to Tombstone (1950), and Convict Stage (1965) were based, and co-writing the screenplay and directing and playing the leading role of Jesse James in Jesse James' Women (1954).

 Personal life

 Barry and actress Peggy Stewart were married in 1940 and divorced on April 12, 1944.
 They had a son, Michael, born on November 18, 1943.
 He married Ona-Dell Ward on October 6, 1947.
-They had one son but divorced around 1952.
+They had one son, but divorced around 1952.

-In early November 1955, Susan Hayward got into a physical altercation with another woman who caught her visiting Barry's apartment reportedly for an early morning coffee, which made the tabloids and became the source of insider jokes.
+In early November 1955, Susan Hayward got into a physical altercation with actress Jil Jarmyn who encountered Hayward visiting Barry's apartment, reportedly for an early morning coffee.
+The incident was popularized in celebrity tabloids and became the source of insider jokes.

 Death

 On July 17, 1980, Barry shot himself in the head at his home, shortly after police had left the residence after investigating a domestic dispute.
 He was estranged at the time from his third wife, Barbara, with whom he had two daughters.
 He is interred at Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.